-Project Plan: Acadiana Center for the AcA envisions redeveloping the historic Lafayette Hardware Store, which is a 10,000 sq. ft. building on the National Historic Register, for the purpose of opening a new museum dedicated to the music and musicians of Louisiana.
+Acadiana Center for the Arts envisions redeveloping the historic Lafayette Hardware Store, which is a 10,000 sq. ft. building on the National Historic Register, for the purpose of opening a new museum dedicated to the music and musicians of Louisiana.
 The building is immediately adjacent to the AcA’s existing facility and would serve as an extension of the organization’s nonprofit mission of fostering art and culture in Acadiana.

 The facility would accommodate cajun and creole dances on Saturday and Sunday mornings, in a style similar to the former Café des Amis in Breaux Bridge, weekly talks and jam sessions, and occasional rentals for private events.
 The facility would include sufficient enough commercial kitchen, restrooms, back of house rooms, and accessible pathways to serve these needs over and above daily museum operations.

 Embrace the Local Community: The museum aims to be a community institution that welcomes people from all over the world to Lafayette while remaining respectful, relevant, and impactful to the local community.
 By creating an enriching and lively experience of the people, places, and impact of music in Louisiana, the Museum will serve as a hub where the community can continually reengage with its living music culture.